 The Differences Between Human and Animal Oral Health

 Unlike humans, most animals—especially those living in the wild—don’t eat cooked food.
-This provides their teeth with protection from tooth decay because they aren’t eating foods that are heavy on the refined sugar.
+This provides their teeth with protection from tooth decay because they aren’t eating foods that are heavy on refined sugar.
 Our prehistoric ancestors had some of the same natural tooth protection we no longer have with today’s modern diets.

 Another reason animals don’t need the same oral care we do is because they have much shorter lives; chances are good their teeth will outlast the body’s longevity.